projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

    .. code-block:: none

-      This would be a block of text styled with a background and box, but with no syntax highlighting.
+      This block of text would be styled with a background and box, but with no syntax highlighting.

 Would display as:

 .. code-block:: none

-  This would be a block of text styled with a background and box, but with no syntax highlighting.
+  This block of text would be styled with a background and box, but with no syntax highlighting.

 There's a shorthand for writing code blocks, too: end the introductory